 - Diagnostics such as MRI’s, CT Scans, and X-Rays

 Most job injury victims are temporarily disabled, and are unable to go back to work until they fully recover. , Workers’ compensation pays two-thirds of the victim’s average weekly wage (AWW) for the duration of that disability.
 The AWW is sometimes difficult to calculate properly.
 For example, if Sam’s injury causes him to miss performance bonus milestones in coming weeks, his benefits must account for this income.
 If the injured employee has a second part-time job they work on the weekend or on days off, those wages must also be included in the Average Weekly Wage calculation.

 If the victim is permanently disabled, most victims receive lump sum payments.
 The amount usually depends on the extent and nature of the disability.
 Bear in mind that disability is not just a medical term.
 Many different factors help determine whether a person is permanently and totally disabled to include: Extent of injury, permanent work restrictions, age, educational, occupation, a person’s work history and resulting transferrable skills.

 Full benefits are usually available even if a pre-existing or non-work condition contributed to the injury.
 Insurance companies cannot use a victim’s vulnerabilities as an excuse to reduce or deny benefits.

 Benefits are available which help job injury victims get back to their lives.
-For a free consultation with an experienced Rock Hill workers’ compensation lawyer, contact the Elrod Pope Law Firm, P.A.
+For a free consultation with an experienced Rock Hill workers’ compensation lawyer, contact the Elrod Pope Accident & Injury Attorneys, P.A.
 We routinely handle matters throughout the Palmetto State.

 What are some common workplace trauma injuries?